Xuhpclab/drcctprof-docs/source/quickstart.rst

 .. tip::

-   If the executable is build with ``-g`` opinion, the client will show more information, such as source code line number and source file path.
+   If the executable is built with ``-g`` opinion, the client will show more information, such as source code line number and source file path.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 3. Run application using client